MCSmorenberg/realgamerReactJS/README.md

 ## See Games and Reviews

-On the Games tab you will see the Games from the API "https://realgamer.herokuapp.com".
+On the Games tab you will see the Games from the API "https://realgamer.herokuapp.com" (this can take a few seconds).
 By clicking on the game title you will see the reviews of that game.
 If you like you can add a review.

 ------------------